amrutprabhu/amrutprabhu.github.io/_posts/2021/2021-09-16-spring-cloud-gateway-keycloak-rbac-resource-server.md

 applaud-link: 2021/spring-gateway-keycloak-resource-server.json
 ---

-In this article, we will be exploring how we can integrate a resource server with an API gateway that is integrated with Keycloak.
+In this article, we will be exploring how we can integrate a resource server with an API gateway that is integrated with Keycloak and enable role-based access control (RBAC).

 # Introduction